Onuachu: Red-hot Nigeria forward scores again as Genk see off Royal Antwerp | Goal.com

 The forward recently earned a recall to the Nigeria national team following his terrific club performances.

-Onuachu shown in the encounter against the Republic of Benin and Lesotho to help the Super Eagles qualify for the 2022 Africa Cup of Nations in Cameroon.
+Onuachu featured in the encounters against the Republic of Benin and Lesotho to help the Super Eagles qualify for the 2022 Africa Cup of Nations in Cameroon.